ericguitarlicious-lgtm/pwp-for-guitarlicious/PWP-Introduction.md

 <br><br>

-## 2. Updating & Auto Generating the Render Codes & Tags
+# Part 2.
+Updating & Auto Generating the Render Codes & Tags
 You may refer to this Google Sheet to auto generate all the required code and tags.

 [Google Sheet - PWP Shopify Product Listing (Need to Request for Access)](https://docs.google.com/spreadsheets/d/13Y-FQ35LbT1wzt44DpB7TNYZkHFwryaDFuoiElt2qJM/edit?usp=sharing)